-reserving a copy for themselves.
-On Tuesday, the 21st of June, or earlier, if possible, the names of the new Executive will be announced; and on Friday, the 1st of July, the new Executive will supersede the old.
-Brethren, we trust these directions will be strictly adhered to, and that all of you will vie with each other in exhibiting the proper spirit of Chartism during such an important practical application of our principle.
+On Tuesday, the 21st of June, or earlier, if possible. the names of the new Executive will be announced; and on Friday, the 1st of July, the new Executive will

+Brethren, we trust these directions will be strictly adhered to, and that all of you will vie with each other in exhibiting the proper spirit of Chartism

 All those places in arrears for cards are particularly requested to discharge the same, and thereby enable the present Executive to leave office without entailing any debts on the books of their successors.
-Having full reliance in you, our constituents, supporting us in the course we have advised, regarding the